mean9park/mean9park.github.io/_posts/2022-04-05-DRAM_Operation.md

 <img src="../assets/images/DRAM_charge_sharing_12.png" alt="DRAM_Cell" width="600"/>
 </p>

-So far, we've looked into how DRAM write / read operation work in terms of DRAM cell.
+So far, we've looked into how DRAM write / read operation work within a DRAM cell.
-In electric circuit perspective, data is stored in capacitor or the __dynamic__ node.
+To be more specific, the data is stored in capacitor or the __dynamic__ node.
-It's one of the important charastics of DRAM and its name comes from.
+It's one of the important characteristics of DRAM and where the name comes from.
 The data in the dynamic nodes leaks over time which requires refresh and read operation uses its actual stored charge, so it's also called destructive read.
 Later posts will deal with them in details.